ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/thumbv8m.main-none-eabi.rst

 ===============================================

-The ``thumbv8m.main-none-eabi`` Ferrocene target provides support for bare-metal ARMv8-M.mainnline processors with the
+The ``thumbv8m.main-none-eabi`` Ferrocene target provides support for bare-metal ARMv8-M Mainline processors with the
 `T32 ISA <https://developer.arm.com/Architectures/T32%20Instruction%20Set%20Architecture>`_,
 using the *soft-float ABI*.
 This includes the Arm Cortex-M33, Arm Cortex-M35P, Cortex-M55 and Cortex-M85.